 Max Emanuel Cencic

-Max Emanuel Cencic is one of the most fascinating and versatile singing artists in the world today, and one dedicated to the revival and performance of the music of the 18th century.
+Max Emanuel Cencic is one of the world's most fascinating and versatile singing artists committed to the rediscovery and performance of 18th century music.

 Gismondo, Re di Polonia